Open rates can be a useless metric

 image showing a pie chart of spam emails vs legitimate emails

-Adding a personal touch is the best way to make your emails stand out.
+Personalize based on buyer signals and context.
+When you reference a job change, funding round, or specific pain point, your email becomes relevant instead of generic.
 According to McKinsey, companies that get personalization right generate 40% more revenue than the average business.

 For starters, personalize your subject lines for each customer group.
 Address your subscribers by name, then look into their browsing history and other data to create personalized content.

-Go one step further and incorporate dynamic images into your emails.
+Use dynamic images that change based on the recipient's behavior or segment.
 This approach will change the image's content based on the target audience.
 For example, you may use dynamic hero banners illustrating the product categories a customer has purchased.

 Similarly, you can use demographic and geographic data to deliver dynamic content, discount codes, or special offers.